Who's performing on the BRITs 2021? Full line up of stars!

 Who's performing on the BRITs this year?

-Those performing on the night will be Dua Lipa, Headie One, Coldplay and The Weeknd.
+Those performing on the night will be Dua Lipa, Arlo Parks, Headie One, Coldplay and The Weeknd.

 Rag 'n' Bone is and Pink will perform Anywhere Away from Here with very special guests, the Lewisham and Greenwich NHS Trust Choir.